furter/the-screen-is-a-stage/README.md

-Specimen
+The screen is a stage
 ========

-Wordpress theme of the digital type specimen site, Specimen
+Wordpress theme of the website http://the-screen-is-a-stage.net/